 Where to Stay in Andong

 Andong isn’t Seoul and finding a place to stay shouldn’t present much of a challenge.
 (Other than the limited selection.)
 I’d recommend staying in the town centre.
 It’ll put you close to the best transport links and give you the freedom to tackle Andong’s attractions with ease.

-- Goodstay AndongPoong-gyung Guesthouse: Don’t let its mouthful of a name stop you from staying at this excellent two-star guesthouse.
-The new building is hardly rustic (or flattering), but the clean simple and budget-friendly rooms should be enough to win you over.
-If not, look to the several-thousand-strong library in the common areas for an extra dose of inspiration.
+- Goodstay AndongPoong-gyung Guesthouse: Don’t let the difficult name stop you from staying at this excellent two-star guesthouse.
+The new building is hardly rustic (or flattering).
+The clean, simple and budget-friendly rooms should be enough to win you over though.
+If not, look to the several thousand-strong library in the common area for an extra dose of inspiration.

-- Goryeo Hotel: In a city severely short on luxury accommodation, this 3-star is about the extent of what you’ll get.
-The hotel is super central, just a 5-minute walk from the train station and bus stop for the Hahoe Folk Village.
+- Goryeo Hotel: In a city short on mid-range & luxury accommodation, this 3-star is about as good as you’ll get.
+The hotel is super central.
+It’s a 5-minute walk from the train station and bus stop for the Hahoe Folk Village.

-- Kim and Jeong House: If you wanted to get a little out of the city and closer to the Hahoe Folk Village, this guesthouse is your ticket.
+- Kim and Jeong House: If you want to get out of the city and closer to the Hahoe Folk Village, this guesthouse is your ticket.
 The rooms are clean and feature excellent views of the surrounding area.

 Getting to Andong